 Pupils receive feedback from staff on a regular basis and in addition parents have a formal report at the end of each term and a review of pupils' individual education plans.
-Pupils will also have an Annual Review of the Statement where all agencies have the opportunity to come together to discuss the personal needs of pupils.
-Parents are invited to the Annual Review meeting together with the pupil and the other professionals who may support the pupil.
-The pupil is encouraged to take a full and active lead in their meeting emphasising the progress they have made and confirming that the original targets of the statement are still relevant.
+Pupils will also have an Person Centred Planning Meeting here pupil voice is important and where all agencies have the opportunity to come together to discuss the personal needs of pupils.
+Parents are invited to the Individual Development Plan (IDP) meeting together with the pupil and the other professionals who may support the pupil.
+The pupil is encouraged to take a full and active lead in their meeting emphasising the progress they have made and confirming that the original targets are still relevant.